 - Matching style of the existing property

 - Depth of three metres if an attached property

 - Depth of four metres if a detached property

 - Meets all the other permitted development requirements

-There has been a scheme that is due to run out at the end of May 2019 called the neighbour consultation scheme where it is possible to double the amount you can extend.
+There is a scheme that was due to run out end of May 2019 called the neighbour consultation scheme which has now been made permanent.
+This makes it possible to DOUBLE the amount you can extend.